 The decisions we make on the trail — and about which trails we use, and when — impact numerous species, from salamanders to elk.
 Wildlife responds best to predictable disturbances.
 For example, if trails get busy at certain times of day, they may learn to avoid, or at least expect, that disturbance, only returning during quieter times.
 If you roam far off-trail in the early morning and meet a deer, it’s likely to be startled and make a hasty retreat.
 Body fat that the animal had stored for winter survival may end up being used for running, instead.

 No-impact outdoor recreation doesn’t really exist, but low-impact recreation can!
 What can we do, as a community, to reduce our impact while continuing to enjoy our trails?
 A few actions to consider include:

 • Keep to designated trails.
 We have enough official trails (not including user-created, BLM, Bend Parks and Recreation or State Lands) in the Deschutes National Forest for a person to hike 38 miles per weekend, May through September, without needing to repeat a single inch of trail.

 • Give wildlife space.
 This is especially important when nesting or mating is occurring, and during the winter.
 Invest in a pair of binoculars, rather than getting too close.

 • Try to keep your dog on a leash or under control.
 This is especially important during the winter and spring.

 • Clear up your trash.
-Follow the Leave No Trace principles.
+Follow the Leave No Trace program, including Seven Simple Principles.

 • Share responsible recreation tips with friends and family.